-We thank members of the SAALIGA team, Vipin Baliga, Sumukha Jawagal and Pavan Ramachandra, for their assistance in finding and observing these spiders.
-We also thank Wayne P. Maddison for his suggestion (based only on photographs) that these spiders could be related to Anarrhotus.
+We thank members of the SAALIGA team, Vipin Baliga, Sumukha Jawagal and Pavan Ramachandra, and also Aditya Naik, for their assistance in finding and observing these spiders.
+We thank Wayne P. Maddison for his suggestion (based only on photographs) that these spiders could be related to Anarrhotus.